hanashiro/react-repositories/README.md

 yarn test
 ```

-To see the Test Coverage, run the following command:
+(soon) To see the Test Coverage, run the following command:

 ```bash
 npm run test:coverage